Website Promotion for Local Candidates

 Being overly emotional

-A little emotion in your tweets is fine.
+A little emotion in your posts is fine.
 After all, you don’t want to give the impression that you are a campaigning robot.
-On the other hand, too much complaining, vitriol and anger can become across poorly.
-And keep your language clean, no matter what!
+On the other hand, too much complaining, vitriol, and anger can come across poorly.
+And keep your language clean, no matter what.

 Letting the numbers fool you